Fifty New Year's Stop Smoking Tips

 - Chantix or Champix - Initial varenicline studies produced 1 in 5 one-year quit smoking rates but were inflated by a record 25 one-on-one counseling/support sessions.
 Amazingly, there has still been no study of Chantix unaccompanied by record levels of counseling and support.
 Real-world use rates are expected to be substantially lower.

-- Hypnosis - A 1998 Cochrane Review of 9 hypnosis studies concluded that "we have not shown that hypnotherapy has a greater effect on six month quit rates than other interventions or no treatment."
+- Hypnosis - A 2010 Cochrane Review of 11 hypnosis studies concluded that "We have not shown that hypnotherapy has a greater effect on six-month quit rates than other interventions or no treatment."

 - Don't Get Intimidated - It's easy to let quitting method study findings intimidate us.
 Instead, use them to gauge just how serious the challenge before you actually is.
 Quitting is entirely do-able, as evidenced by the fact that here in the U.S. we have more ex-smokers than current smokers.
 Considering that no smoker ever took a puff that didn't destroy more of their body's ability to receive and transport life-giving oxygen, and deliver more cancer causing chemicals, it's well worth the effort.
 Although quitting isn't easy it is simple.
 There is just one rule ... no nicotine today ...
 Never Take Another Puff!